 Graham says his mom taught him some cooking basics but his real learning happened in front of the television watching Julia Child.
 He has enjoyed numerous culinary school classes and being on several competitive cooking teams.
 His knowledge about using herbs when cooking to enhance flavor helped him develop another use for the abundant yellow plums one of the farms produced, the Herbed Plum Grilling and Basting Sauce, which became a bestseller and won second place at the 2017 Oregon State Fair.

 Mary Wolfe serves as the Vice President of Production.
 Her primary duty is prep so it is not unrealistic to say she has had her hands on every single tomato that we process.
 Her sense of humor got tickled with the many funny shaped tomatoes, carrots and potatoes we received from the farmers.
-Mary also helped at the Farmers’ Market just about every week which became a lot of fun with all the people she knew and called over to the booth.
+Mary also helped at the Farmers’ Market just about every week in 2016 and 2017 which became a lot of fun with all the people she knew and called over to the booth.